-The final RHES is composed of 48 questions covering topics related to distribution of resources in the communities served, personal understanding of social determinants of health, organizational capacity to address health inequities, extent and focus of cross-sectoral partnerships, use of data in decision
+The final RHES is composed of 48 questions covering topics related to distribution of resources in the communities served, personal understanding of social determinants of health, organizational capacity to address health inequities, extent and focus of cross-sectoral partnerships, use of data in decision making, and the role of research in addressing health inequities in the community.
+Table 3 provides an overview of each survey domain.

-Regional Health Equity Survey Domains Community Organizational Culture Personal Experiences Partnerships Research and Initiatives Root causes of inequity Organizational focus on health inequity Personal understandin g of SDoH Extent of cross- sectoral partnerships Use of data in decision making Distribution of resources and services Organizational capacity to impact SDoH Experiences with staff and supervisors Focus of cross- sectoral partnerships Inspiring initiatives Strategies to overcome inequities SDoH training Opportunities to reflect on addressing health inequities Desired qualities in partners Role of research in addressing health inequities
+Regional Health Equity Survey Domains Community Organizational Culture Personal Experiences Partnerships Research and Initiatives Root causes of inequity Organizational focus on health inequity Personal understanding of SDoH Extent of cross- sectoral partnerships Use of data in decision making Distribution of resources and services Organizational capacity to impact SDoH Experiences with staff and supervisors Focus of cross- sectoral partnerships Inspiring initiatives Strategies to overcome inequities SDoH training Opportunities to reflect on addressing health inequities Desired qualities in partners Role of research in addressing health inequities